 I've seen 'Eat Pray Love' - I know what to expect, says Derek Cheng.

 It's insufferable.
 The slow drawl of time.
 The onslaught of boredom.
 The sheer disruption of life itself, amid the maddening chatter of the airport PA.
-Don't they know that I have things to do!
-Places to be!
-Important social media to update!
-I wonder why no one feels sorry for us fickle first world travellers?
+Don't they know that I have things to do?
+Places to be?
+Important social media to update?

 The flight delay is the worst - especially on the way back from a developing country, where discomfort levels have already been sorely tested.